 Greater Melbourne, Victoria, Australia is a prominent case for investigating the rising digital interface with contemporary neoliberal practice and the development of the Smart City.
 As one of Australia’s largest metropolitan centres and among the fastest urbanising regions in the global north, projected to reach 6.4 million residents by 2034, with significant growth around outer suburbs (Rahnama et al., 2020).
 Greater Melbourne embodies the interwoven nature of market-driven Smart City initiatives and individual professional practice.
-The City of Melbourne positions itself as leader in Smart City interventions including public city-wide Wi-Fi, urban sensing, and extensive publicly-provided open-data portals (Tariq et al., 2020).
+The City of Melbourne positions itself as leader in Smart City interventions including public city-wide Wi-Fi, urban sensing, and extensive publicly provided open-data portals (Tariq et al., 2020).
 This private-public partnership approach can be described as the “entrepreneurial smart city” model (Vanolo, 2016) prioritising technological solutions through market providers.

 At the state level, the Government of Victoria invests in digital planning infrastructure tools including VicPlan (Victorian Government , 2023) and DataVic (Victorian Government, 2021), therefore encouraging standardised practice across planning authorities and private consultancies.
-This smart development has occurred through partnerships with private firms and through facilitation by major educational institutions like Melbourne University where built-environment study programs like the Master of Urban Planning, Urban Design, Civil Engineering and Data Analytics are taught through proprietary instruments such as Esri’s ArcGIS (UoM) (The University of Melbourne, 2022).
+This smart development has occurred through partnerships with private firms and through facilitation by major educational institutions like The University of Melbourne where built-environment study programs like the Master of Urban Planning, Urban Design, Civil Engineering and Data Analytics are taught through proprietary instruments such as Esri’s ArcGIS (UoM) (The University of Melbourne, 2022).
 Melbourne’s context provides a transferable setting for examining the uptake barriers and facilitators facing FLOSS and OAD instrumentation in practice within neoliberal Smart City contexts.

-Through inclusion of current and future practitioners within built-environment practice across Greater Melbourne, representing public sector agencies (local and state government), private consultancies, and master's-level planning students at Melbourne and RMIT Universities, this minor thesis utilises ANT framework to identify the barriers and the facilitators currently impacting uptake of FLOSS and OAD instruments within professional built-environment practice.
+Through inclusion of current and future professionals within built-environment practice across Greater Melbourne, representing public sector agencies (local and state government), private consultancies, and master's-level planning students at Melbourne and RMIT Universities, this minor thesis utilises an ANT framework to identify the barriers and the facilitators currently impacting uptake of FLOSS and OAD instruments within professional built-environment practice.